 For the 1977 model year, new color "Sunshine Yellow", exclusive to the Honey Bee, was offered.
 It come with:

 - Carpet: Black (not offered)

-The second type of strip was between the wheel wells, thinner at front and wider at back.
+The tapered type of strip was between the wheel wells, thinner at front and wider at back.